getstackfax/stackfax/offers/stackfax-quick-report.md

 The Stackfax Quick Report should make the next move clearer.

 If the user still does not know what to do next, the report failed.

-Source verdict …

-Project source it.

-This is core offer doctrine for the early paid report, free-to-paid path, intake logic, and future report templates.